ubervatnik/TextToCyrillic/README.md

 you can also download it, i don't care do whatever you want

 > [!NOTE]
-> to use TextToCyrillic just see the gif below
+> to use TextToCyrillic just see the gif below, or see the text tutorial

 <img src="usage.gif" style="height: 150px; width: 350px"/>

+**TEXT TUTORIAL**

+head over to the line where it says `# configuration`

+there you will see `"your text"` change it to whatever word you want to display in cyrillic